Generalized Boltzmann distributions for systems strongly coupled to large finite bath -- a microcanonical approach

-{\em Theorem 1: A limit law on a sequence of conditional probabilities.} Consider a sequence of non-negative random variable $X_n\in\mathbb{R}$, and another non-negative random variable $Y\in\mathbb{R}$ which needs not to be independent from $X_n$.
-Denoting $H_n=X_n+Y$.
-The expected value $\mathbb{E}[X_n | H_n ]\sim O(n^{-1})$ almost surely as $n\to\infty$.
-Then the sequence of conditional probability density functions has an asymptotic expression\footnote{The two probability density functions on lhs and rhs, in term of their KL divergence, has the order of $O(n^{-2/3})$. }
+{\bf\em Theorem, a limit law for a sequence of conditional probabilities |} We here state the key theorem without the proofs, see \cite{cheng-qian} for the full mathematical details.
+Consider a sequence of non-negative random variable $X_n\in\mathbb{R}$ and another non-negative random variable $Y\in\mathbb{R}$ which needs not to be independent of $X_n$, on a probability space $(\Omega,\mathcal{F},P)$.
+Denoting $H_n=X_n+Y$ and $X_n / Y \rightarrow 0$ as $n\to\infty$ \cite{foot.note.an}.
+Then the sequence of conditional probability density functions has an asymptotic expression \cite{foot.note.kl}:

-If $Y$ is independent of $X_n$, then the second term in (\ref{1}b) vanishes, and $\psi_n(h)$ is independent of $n$; it is solely determined by the property of $f_{Y}(y)$ near $y=h$.